 The silver vase is vintage Crate & Barrel that I got as a birthday present 25 years ago…some things just never go out of style!

 A little white cement tray (A’Laur Handcrafted Home Decor) was the perfect spot to create a vignette with a gold mini pinecone tree, an extra cinnamon salt dough ornament, and a $1.99 thrift store ironstone creamer with some silver pieces that I inherited from my grandmother.

 Of course, I needed to get a little bit of greenery in here somewhere.
 This not-really-vintage pedestal planter fits a small artificial tree and pinecones from my yard.

-Afterward I hung a mini rose gold ornament string of fairy lights across the top of the hutch and let it drape down with the orange garland.
+Afterward, I hung a mini rose gold ornament string of fairy lights across the top of the hutch and let it drape down with the orange garland.

 One thing that I always do when I am decorating this hutch every season is to hang something off of the knob.
-For Christmas it was this cluster of mini mercury glass bulbs that I tied on a length of velvet trim.
+For Christmas, it was this cluster of mini mercury glass bulbs that I tied on a length of velvet trim.

 If you have a cabinet with doors and want to add a little extra detail to yours some simple ideas are to hang a small wreath, hot glue pinecones to both ends of a ribbon and drape over the knob, or find a small sign on a wire hanger and put it over the knobs.
-Last year I made a small bundle of greens and tied red berries, orange, and a cinnamons stick to it.
+Last year I made a small bundle of greens and tied red berries, orange, and a cinnamon stick to it.